 Tool Purpose Where to find Comment Risk assessment tools To ensure consistent and robust assessment of biosecurity risk in the investigation phase.
-Biosecurity Response Knowledge Base (BKRB) Some of these tools are held on the MPI system and cannot be accessed directly from the BRKB.
-However, MPI is able to provide any of these on request.
-MPI default hierarchy for rapid To ensure a consistent process for timely and informative notification To be developed notification by MPI to Signatories potentially affected by the detection of a suspected unwanted organism.
-Signatory contacts lists To ensure Signatories have quick and ready access to contact details for response decision-makers and other response role-holders.
-GIA shared workspace The GIA Secretariat holds register of Signatories that includes contact details for people who will fill critical · response roles.
-This is published on the GIA shared workspace.
+Biosecurity Response Knowledge Base (BKRB) Some of these to cannot be access MPI is able to pr MPI default hierarchy for rapid notification To ensure a consistent process for timely and informative notification by MPI to Signatories potentially affected by the detection of a suspected unwanted organism.
+To be developed Signatory contacts lists To ensure Signatories have quick and ready access to contact details for response decision-makers and other response role-holders.
+The GIA Secretar includes contact response roles.